 The AI Bible

-The AI Bible includes all content needed in order to successfully complete the AI Essentials Assessment and become an industry acknowledged certified AI business implementation expert.
+The AI Bible includes all content needed in order to successfully complete the ML Essentials Assessment and become an industry acknowledged certified AI business implementation analyst.
 We provide all content free of charge, so everyone (certified or not) can benefit and has access to knowledge that helps accelerating AI innovation.

 The Bible covers the following topics:

 History and Definition